iconnect/api-tools/API.md

 ------- | ------------ | -------
-name    | string       | the name must start with a big letter  and conform to Haskell rules for type identifiers comment | string       | natural language description of the node prefix  | string       | this prefix used to structure the Haskell name space, uncomfortably flat where record field names are concerned; it has no effect on the JSON representation spec    | Spec         | here we specify the JSON representation convert | ?
-Conversion | (Haskell side only) sometimes we may choose to not use the default internal representation for the JSON but instead supply a couple of functions for injecting the default representation into the actual type we will use and the and project it back again; here we can check some properties (which must be explained in the comments) and reject a request with a 400 error; has no effect on the JSON representation version | integer      | the version number for handling server migrations log     | string       | a log explaining the changes that have been made through the migrations
+name    | string       | the name must start with a big letter  and conform to Haskell rules for type identifiers comment | string       | natural language description of the node prefix  | string       | (Haskell side only) this prefix used to structure the Haskell name space (which is uncomfortably flat where record field names are concerned); it has no effect on the JSON representation spec    | Spec         | here we specify the JSON representation convert | ?
+Conversion | (Haskell side only) sometimes we may choose to not use the default internal representation for the JSON but instead supply a couple of functions for injecting the default representation into the actual type we will use and the and project it back again; here we can check some properties (which must be explained in the comments) and reject a request with a 400 error; has no effect on the JSON representation version | integer      | (Haskell side mostly) the version number for handling server migrations log     | string       | a log explaining the changes that have been made through the migrations
 version: 0